Freewriting.

 I think there is something interesting in pairing the word "thundering" with "lightbulb" and that in itself made the freewrite worthwhile.
 One of the best outcomes of a freewrite is finding something within it that captures your interest and attention that you can pursue further if you want to.

-How to freewrite: Sometimes, just starting is the hardest part.
+When writing, sometimes just starting is the hardest part.
 This is where freewriting comes in.
 It dissolves the pressure of perfection, and allows you to just begin.
-It is surprising how effective freewriting is in allowing you to capture whisps of ideas that could one day grow up and become full blown stories or poems.
+Freewriting allows you to capture whisps of ideas that could one day grow up and become full blown stories or poems.

-2. Gather your materials, pick your poison -- whether it's your laptop or a pen and paper.
+Gather your materials, pick your poison—whether it's your laptop or a pen and paper.
 I think there is something special about the act of physical writing, and that there is magic in the way that the speed of my writing echoes the pace of my mind and the way my own hand can carry my voice, so I usually opt to write by hand.
 Also, no angry red lines materialize under misspelled words or improper sentences when writing by hand, which makes it easier for me to stay entranced in the rhythm of writing.
-However, many writers soley use their computers to write.
+However, many writers solely use their computers to write.
 So go ahead, use whatever method of writing you normally use.

 Remember, you don't have to use any of the material that comes from your freewrites.
 You are free to do whatever feels right.
 You can read it over right away, or set it aside and circle back to it later.
 You can even pick what interests you from your freewrite and begin another freewrite on that idea or phrase to see if you can develop it more.
 Or, you could rip it up and never read it again.